Believe it or not but luxury food products might be the grocery thief eating up your budget.

 Here’s a scenario

 You have $21 to spend on food.

-Which would you rather have for the week?
-Are any of the items in either shop considered luxury food products for you?
+Are any items in either shop below considered luxury food products for you?

-In either case, there may be luxury food products that you just can’t afford however keep in mind that we don’t all view luxury in the same light.
+In either case, there may be luxury food products you can’t afford; however, remember that we don’t have all view luxury in the same light.

-Luxury food products for our family are items that we can do without, can make for less or wait until the product is on sale, reduced or lowered with coupons.
+Luxury food products for our family are items we can do without, make for less, or wait until the product is on sale, reduced, or lowered with coupons.